Nishinoshima, Shimane: Climate

 Nishinoshima has a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and cool winters.
 Precipitation is abundant throughout the year.

 History

 Nishinoshima was part of ancient Oki Province, and is the location of a number of Shinto shrines dating to the early Heian period.
 Nishinoshima, along with Ama and Okinoshima Town claim to be the location of the home-in-exile for ex-emperors Go-Toba and Go-Daigo.

 After the Meiji restoration, the Oki Islands became part of Tottori Prefecture in 1871, but were transferred to Shimane Prefecture in 1881.

 The island was divided between Urago Village in the west and Kuroki Village in the east in 1904.
 The two municipalities were divided by a canal in 1915, which cut the island into two parts.
 Urago became a town in November 1946 and merged with Kuroki in 1957 to form Nishinoshima Town.
-The two portions of the island were joined together by a bridge in 2005.
+The two portions of the island were joined by a bridge in 2005.